adrianolls/he4rtlearn-api/README.md

 ## Licença

-Este projeto está lincenciado sob a licença MIT
+Este projeto está licenciado sob a licença MIT